How to ensure AR programmes deliver to the bottom line – part one

 Time to read: 1 minute

-In fintech Sam Howard asks can comms people add value or are they the weakest link?
+In fintech, Sam Howard asks: Can clever comms people add value, or are they the weakest link?

 Anyone got a PHD in anything at all they are not using right now?

 It’s not as ‘easy’ as it looks, I can tell ya, getting the people with the PHDs to look up not down, out not in.
-And if in so doing we tend to simplify things, rather than wonder if we haven’t dumbed down your whole reason d’etre, just trust, you know how to build software, we know how to build reputations.
+And if, in so doing, we tend to simplify things rather than wonder if we haven’t dumbed down your whole reason d’etre, just trust you know how to build software, and we know how to build reputations.

-Is it freelance for life or just ’til Christmas?
+Is freelance for life or just ’til Christmas?

 Time to read: 1 minute